datagrok-ai/admetica/README.md

 This table summarizes the class distributions and the row counts in the final combined datasets for each property.

 For further details, the [comparison](./comparison/) folder contains a Jupyter notebook, [undersampling.ipynb](./comparison/undersampling.ipynb), that fully reproduces the process of obtaining the final datasets for training.

+## Evaluation of free online ADMET tools

+For our evaluation, we used 24 tyrosine kinase inhibitors (TKIs) and a comparison table from the supplementary materials of the study [Evaluation of Free Online ADMET Tools for Academic or Small Biotech Environments](https://pubmed.ncbi.nlm.nih.gov/36677832/).
+The table contained predictions for the 24 structures from various web services, including ADMETlab, admetSAR, SwissADMET, and others.
+Since the table was slightly outdated, we updated the ADMETlab 2.0 predictions with those from ADMETlab 3.0.

 ## Usage